Power outages, piles of snow vexing parts of Northeast in snowstorm aftermath

 Snowbound Providence, Rhode Island, is trucking snow to five locations, and more dumping grounds may be added, according to Josh Estrella, communications director for the city government.

-NYC schools are returning to normal.
-Not so much in Rhode Island and parts of Massachusetts
+Schools in NYC returning to normal.
+Not so much in Rhode Island, parts of Massachusetts

+But in hardest-hit Rhode Island, Providence officials decided to keep schools closed and switch to virtual learning for the rest of the week.

-In New York City, it's another regular school day for more than 900,000 students in the nation’s largest public school system, but many students and their caregivers had to scramble over mountainous snow banks and dodge salt spreaders during the morning drop-off.
+In New York City, it was another regular school day for more than 900,000 students in the nation’s largest public school system, but many students and their caregivers had to scramble over mountainous snow banks and dodge salt spreaders during the morning drop-off.

 When Jamie Meyers' flight landed in New York from Buenos Aires, Argentina, Tuesday evening, the cabin full of relieved passengers burst into applause.
 The Manhattan resident was supposed to arrive home Sunday but faced a cancellation and significant delay.

-Kruesi reported from Providence and Barnstable, Massachusetts; Willingham from Boston; and Offenhartz in New York; Associated Press writers Matt O'Brien in Providence, Rhode Island; Seth Borenstein in Washington, D.C.; Jennifer Peltz, Philip Marcelo in New York; Mike Catalini in Morrisville, Pennsylvania; Mark Scolforo in Harrisburg, Pennsylvania; Kathy McCormack in Concord, New Hampshire; Hallie Golden in Seattle; Rebecca Boone in Boise, Idaho and Audrey McAvoy in Honolulu contributed.
+Kruesi reported from Providence and Barnstable, Massachusetts; Willingham from Boston; and Offenhartz from New York; Associated Press writers Matt O'Brien in Providence, Rhode Island; Seth Borenstein in Washington; Jennifer Peltz and Philip Marcelo in New York; Mike Catalini in Morrisville, Pennsylvania; Mark Scolforo in Harrisburg, Pennsylvania; Kathy McCormack in Concord, New Hampshire; Hallie Golden in Seattle; Rebecca Boone in Boise, Idaho; and Audrey McAvoy in Honolulu contributed.